ameliacode/DigitalSound_module2/README.md

 # Digital_Sound_module2

+## Introduction
 Digital Sound lecture module 2: Speaker Recognition

 **train_model.py & test_model.py**<br>
 If you want to test it out, make sure you have to change "absolute address" into your "own absolute address" <br>